Wisconsin Mycological Society

 Our Society has developed a Wisconsin Wild Mushroom Identification Class

-at the request of the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
+at the request of the Wisconsin Department of Agriculture, Trade and Consumer Protection (WI-DATCP).

 You can also read more about it on the registration page.

-To be clear: all changes to the state law around the sale of wild foraged, fresh mushroom sales to restaurants and grocery stores will begin to be enforced at the beginning of next year, January 1, 2024.
+All changes to the state law around the sale of wild foraged, fresh mushroom sales to restaurants and grocery stores began January 1, 2024.

 Picture